funcx-faas/helm-chart/README.md

-# helm-chart
-Helm Chart for Deploying funcX stack
+# A Chart for Deploying the funcX stack

-# About this document
+# Who is this README for?

+This README is aimed at people who want to deploy funcX services into kubernetes.

-Goal: Getting started guide for a new funcX developer making their first install for themselves to hack on.
+The main part of the text is aimed at a new funcX developer making their first install for themselves to hack on.
-[so there should be a prefered main path with minimal choices for customisation of the initial install - eg proper defaults for python version]

-Non-goals:

-* Using the helm charts to deploy to the live/dev systems.
-[TODO: crossref to the actual notes for that]
-* Customising your helm deploy. [well, actually maybe that is a goal - but there are some notes in another file for that so they should be crosslinked]
+Other notes on the way talk about how the install can be made in the production system at AWS, and in development environments hosted at AWS.

 # About benc's notes